Concrete Slabs and Flatwork

 Permitting jurisdiction determines inspection hold points.
 Most states require a footing/subgrade inspection before concrete is placed, a framing or reinforcement inspection where applicable, and a final inspection.
 Licensing requirements for concrete contractors vary by state; 34 states maintain some form of contractor licensing under state-level construction licensing boards (National Contractors Association reference data).

-Contractors listed across this directory are categorized by service type, geographic service area, and flatwork specialization.
+Contractors verified across this provider network are categorized by service type, geographic service area, and flatwork specialization.
 Reviewing the how to use this concrete resource page provides context on how contractor records are structured.

 References